Alaric-Jeff/Chef-Fusion/README.md

-# Chef Fusion
+# 🍳 Chef Fusion

-An integrated native desktop and web application solution, enabling **offline operations** and **remote access**, specifically developed to streamline and modernize the workflows of small food service businesses.
+An integrated **native desktop** and **web application** designed for small food service businesses, enabling **offline operations** and **remote access**.
+Built to streamline workflows, ensure data consistency, and bridge the gap between on-site and cloud-based operations.

 ---